The Unicorn: Hybrid Designer + Developer

 The hybrid or designer-developer combo is the white unicorn of the internet world.
 Many believe they exist, some know someone who hired one, few claim they saw one in the past, always in strange circumstances.
 Developers who can design and designers who can code are one-stop shops and hot commodities, especially in the startup world.
 Being a jack of all trades allows you to quickly and effectively take products from concept to shipment — something that young companies in particular are eager to do.

-I can tell you first hand, being a Unicorn is not easy.
-I came from a Design heavy background and earned/learned my way to a full fledged frontend developer.
 A question I get asked often is: How do you go from being an expert in just one field to a digital Swiss army knife professional?

 My advice is to follow these rules:

 - Learn the limitations of the browser.
 Once you understand the limitations that come with coding for the browser you will better understand what is and what isn’t possible in your design heavy mockups.
 For example, that triple radial gradient or fancy dropdown that you design to pixel perfection will have you pulling out your hair when you go to code in production.
 Of course you could slice images for buttons, but hopefully you don’t want to sacrifice optimization for a fancy gradient overlay which you can achieve using CSS that is also cross browser compatible.

 - Market yourself as a Developer AND Designer.
 It is no secret that Developers’ salaries are higher than Designers, but for companies to hire you for both skillsets and only pay for the Design side is deeply gouging the industry as a whole.
 Stand your ground when it comes salary for your next job.
 I’m not proposing ask for a market rate that is double, but instead understand that your pay should commensurate with the roles and responsibilities of the job.
 If development is included, the rate should reflect that.